In the Twilights of Dew and of Fire (1)

 “The Medusa speaks,” Joe whispered.
 “Here it comes.”

 “Not so fast.
 Counsel?
 Approach.”
-The judge waggled her fingers at them.
+The judge waved them to the bench.
 “Mr. Maxwell, where is your last witness?
 Your only eye witness?”

 “Disappeared, Your Honor.
 We can introduce his Grand Jury testimony.”